7 lessons from the full-time freelance blogger - Jobidea24 - Jobidea24 - Learn Everyday New

 So when appropriate, you should get a byline.
 If a client isn't initially resistant to the idea, suggest that it might be beneficial for the blog to show that a well-known blogger is writing for them.

-Of course, signatures are only sometimes appropriate, for example, if you're writing in the past tense or about a topic you don't have real experience with.
+Of course, signatures are only sometimes appropriate; for example, if you're writing in the past tense or about a topic you need to gain experience with.

 3. Consider the intangible benefits